 Hi everyone!
-This special (which means longer) episode (see YouTube video below) covers Generative Design software for architects – specifically four that I have used over the past year.
+This special episode (see YouTube video below) covers Generative Design software for architects – specifically four that I have used over the past year.
 I explore these different options for generative design software for architects to use right now.
 Each one has benefits and some challenges depending on what is required.

->

-> The four Generative Design options that we’re going to look at are;
+The four Generative Design options that we’re going to look at are;

 I’m just going to run through what they look like, what they can do, how they work, some of the advantages and a couple of challenges with each one as a general introduction.
 This is not comprehensive but gives a flavour of what they are like.